rasmusab/officialcocktails/officialcocktails.com/content/cocktails/cosmopolitan.md

 - Strain and garnish: After shaking, pour the mix through a strainer to remove any ice chips.
 This will ensure the drink is silky smooth.
 Finally, garnish with a twist of lime peel or a slice of lime to add a little extra flavor and visual appeal to your drink.

-## Alcohol-free alternative to a Cosmopolitan
+## Alcohol-free alternative to the Cosmopolitan

 A non-alcoholic alternative to Cosmopolitan can be a mocktail called "Cranberry Fizz."
 To prepare this drink, one would need cranberry juice, sparkling water or soda, and lime juice.
 To prepare, mix a cup of cranberry juice with 1/4 cup of lime juice in a shaker.
 Then pour the mixture over a glass with ice and top it off with sparkling water or soda.
 Garnish with a lime wedge and serve chilled.
 This drink has a similar taste profile to the Cosmopolitan with the added benefit of being alcohol-free.